Hotel thief

-A hotel thief is someone who steals items from the rooms of guests at a hotel.
+A hotel thief is a person who steals items from the rooms of guests at a hotel.

-Several factors may attract a thief to a hotel.
-Rooms are generally empty for most of the day, with few hiding places for valuable possessions outside of a hotel's safe, which not all guests make use of.
-Furthermore, it is comparatively easy for a thief to leave a hotel without arousing suspicion, as guests are continually coming and going with luggage.
+Hotels may attract thieves for several reasons.
+Guest rooms are often unoccupied for much of the day, and valuable possessions may be left in the room rather than stored in a hotel's safe.
+In addition, a thief can often leave a hotel without attracting attention, since guests routinely arrive and depart with luggage.

-Although hotel room security has improved, with more advanced locks, this has not eradicated hotel theft.
-A thief can enter a room without needing to pick a lock, for example by pretending to be a guest who has left their key in their room.
-Items can also be taken while a guest is distracted, for example when checking in.
+Although hotel-room security has improved with the introduction of more advanced locks, hotel theft has not been eliminated.
+A thief may gain access to a room without picking a lock, for example by using social engineering and claiming to be a guest who has left a key inside.
+Property may also be stolen while a guest is distracted, such as during check-in.

-One of the most prolific hotel thieves was Ernest Le Ford, who stole thousands of dollars' worth of jewels from hotels in New York City in the early part of the twentieth century, including taking $8,000 worth from a room at the Manhattan Square Hotel.
-Another nineteenth-century hotel thief successfully stole $60,000 worth of gold dust from a San Francisco hotel.
+One of the most prolific hotel thieves was Ernest Le Ford, who stole thousands of dollars' worth of jewellery from hotels in New York City during the early 20th century, including $8,000 worth from a room at the Manhattan Square Hotel.
+Another 19th-century hotel thief stole $60,000 worth of gold dust from a hotel in San Francisco.

-Hotel guests can be considered as hotel thieves as well.
-CNN reported on a survey of 1,157 four- and five-star hoteliers, which items are stolen the most by guests.
-Forty-nine hotels reported that mattresses had been stolen from their premises.
+The term has also been used more loosely to describe hotel guests who steal property from hotels.
+In 2019, CNN reported on a survey of 1,157 four- and five-star hoteliers concerning the items most frequently stolen by guests.